madetech/handbook/guides/line-management/probation.md

 ## One-to-one meetings during probation

 We don't have guidance for one-to-ones in the handbook yet.
-In brief, ask your direct about their week:
+In brief, ask your direct report about their week:
 - How are they feeling?
 - What's gone well?
 - What's been difficult?